 Neglecting Data Privacy

-Do not show complete names or times of the appointments of patients.
+Do not show patients’ full names or appointment times.
 Make HIPAA first.

 Measuring Success: From Impressions to Action